Diocese of Rockford: 1942 to present

 The next bishop of Rockford was Monsignor John Boylan from the Diocese of Des Moines, appointed by Pius XII in 1942.
 During his tenure as bishop, Boylan was able to reduce the diocese's debt while adding new parishes and schools to meet population growth.
-In 1948, Pope Pius XII established the Diocese of Joliet and transferred Kendall County, Illinois, from Rockford to Joliet.
-After Boylan died in 1953, Pius XII named Reverend Raymond Hillinger from Chicago to replace him that same year.
-Three years later, Pius XII appointed Hillinger as an auxiliary bishop in Chicago.
+In 1948, Pope Pius XII established the Diocese of Joliet and transferred Kendall County from Rockford to Joliet.
+After Boylan died in 1953, Pius named Raymond Hillinger of Chicago to replace him that same year Three years later, Hillinger was made auxiliary bishop in Chicago.

-Auxiliary Bishop Loras Lane from the Archdiocese of Dubuque replaced Hillinger in 1956, appointed by Pius XII.
-Lane died in 1968, leaving Pope Paul VI to name Reverend Arthur O'Neill from the Diocese of Providence to take Lane's place.
+Auxiliary Bishop Loras Lane from the Archdiocese of Dubuque replaced Hillinger in 1956.
+Lane died in 1968; Pope Paul VI named Arthur O'Neill to take Lane's place.

-In 1992, Reverend William Joffe, a diocesan priest, pleaded guilty to two counts of bank fraud and one count of interstate transportation of a fraudulent check and received one year in prison.
+In 1992, William Joffe, a diocesan priest, pleaded guilty to two counts of bank fraud and one count of interstate transportation of a fraudulent check and received one year in prison.
 He also embezzled $265,000 from his parish in McHenry County.
 He spent the money on a horse farm in Harvard, Illinois, and a resort and restaurant in Wisconsin.
 After his release from prison in 1992, Joffe was assigned to a new parish.
 However, after only a few months, Joffe was suspended from the priesthood in 1993.

 Serving as bishop of Rockford for 26 years, O'Neill retired in 1994.
-Pope John Paul II selected Reverend Thomas G. Doran the next bishop of Rockford.
-Doran retired in 2012.
-As of 2023, the current bishop of Rockford is David Malloy, appointed by Pope Benedict XVI in 2012.
+Thomas G. Doran of Rockford was the next bishop, named by Pope John Paul II in 1994.
+In 2011, the diocese ended its participation in state-funded adoptions and foster-care placements because the State of Illinois would no longer allow discrimination against same-sex married couples.
+Doran retired as bishop of Rockford in 2012.
+That same year, David Malloy of the Archdiocese of Milwaukee, named by John Paul II, became the next bishop.

+In June 2026, the diocese sued the State of Illinois, stating that the Illinois Human Rights Act prevented Catholic institutions from discriminating against hiring candidates who support abortion rights for women.